 Help students learn critical concepts in science, technology, engineering and math.
 These titles include beginner information as well as highly advanced concepts.

-The Britannica Guide to Electricity and Magnetism
+The Britannica Guide to Heat, Force, and Motion

 Discover the world and note-worthy biographies with this collection for MS students.
 Popular sports figures, past presidents, and influential people make up the biographies, while ancient civilizations, and current world hot-spots are featured places.